 Welton Street south of Downing is an area to checkout.
 Get your soul food on at the historic Welton Street Cafe while you experience a slice of Denver’s history.
 Before you leave, ask a local about Daddy Bruce to hear about an ol’ deeply revered Denver legend from a prior generation who had setup shop just northeast on Bruce Randolph Ave in Cole.

 Light rail goes to 27th & Welton.
-Just west is RINO (River North), where many restaurants and bars are located.
+RINO (River North Art District) is to the west, where many restaurants and bars are located.
 And to the east a bit is City Park, where the Denver Zoo and Natural History Museum are located.
 I-70 offers easy highway access with a short drive north.